Tommy Phillips: Kenora and Ottawa

-The Thistles won the Stirling Cup as champions of western Canada in the 1905–06 season, which allowed them the right to challenge for the Cup again, since won by the Montreal Wanderers.
+The Thistles won the Stirling Cup as champions of the Manitoba league in the 1905–06 season, which allowed them the right to challenge for the Cup again, since won by the Montreal Wanderers; Philipps tied with Billy Breen of the Winnipeg Hockey Club for the most goals with 24 each.
 There was an early spring that year, and with natural ice used at the time, the series had to wait until the following winter.
 In the 1906–07 season, Phillips led the league in goals, with eighteen.
 In the first game of the Thistles' successful two-game, total-goal Stanley Cup challenge against the Wanderers in January 1907, Phillips scored all four goals in the Thistles' 4–2 victory; he followed that up with three goals in the second game, an 8–6 victory, giving the Thistles a 12–6 win.
 A two-game rematch two months later saw the team lose; Phillips' nine goals, and sixteen penalty minutes led both categories.

 Prior to the start of the 1907–08 season, he was offered between $1,500 and $1,800 to play for the Wanderers, but instead signed with the Ottawa Senators for a salary of $1,500.
 Phillips explained that he was ready to sign with the Wanderers, but the contract he received did not include everything promised.
 In signing with Ottawa, Philips rejoined Harry Westwick and Alf Smith, who had both joined the Thistles for their Stanley Cup defence in March 1907.
 It also likely made him the highest paid hockey player in Canada.
 He finished the season with twenty-six goals, two behind the scoring leaders, his teammate Marty Walsh and Russell Bowie of the Victorias.